BrooksDiwu/bootstrapping_comm/README.md

 # Conclusion

-While bootstrapping is a very useful technique, this notebook clearly shows to us that bootstrapping does not work very well in certain situations.
+While bootstrapping is a very useful technique, this notebook shows that bootstrapping does not always work well, even with modifications.
 In situations like this, where your data is very sparse, bootstrapping turns out to give pretty weak results.